CabezasGonzalezJavier/HelloRxJavaRetrolambda/README.md

 * **[Android architecture](https://github.com/googlesamples/android-architecture)**
 Each feature has:

-A contract defining the view and the presenter
+* A contract defining the view and the presenter.
-An Activity which is responsible for the creation of fragments and presenters A Fragment which implements the view interface.
+* An Activity which is responsible for the creation of fragments and presenters
+* A Fragment which implements the view interface.
-A presenter which implements the presenter interface In general, the business logic lives in the presenter and relies on the view to do the Android UI work.
+* A presenter which implements the presenter interface.

+In general, the business logic lives in the presenter and relies on the view to do the Android UI work.

 The view contains almost no logic: it converts the presenter's commands to UI actions and listens to user actions, which are passed to the presenter.